We use limited cookies

 The law is clear, mandatory and unconditional: regulation 50 of the Public Contracts Regulations 2015 gives Government 30 days to publish details of contracts.
 But Government is routinely ignoring the law.

 Together with a cross-party group of MPs – Caroline Lucas (Green), Debbie Abrahams (Labour) and Layla Moran (LibDem) – we have launched legal action against Government for its persistent and unlawful failure to disclose details of COVID-related contracts.
 You can read the pre-action protocol letter here.

 We have instructed Deighton Pierce Glynn, Jason Coppel QC and Christopher Knight to try and secure transparency in the public interest.
 They will work at considerably below market rates.

-If you are in a position to support the legal challenge, you can do so here.
+If you’re in a position to support our work, you can do so here.
 Thank youSupport us now